Cycling the inaugural RideLondon 100

 There’s actually an initial rolling 2 miles before the 100 miles starts but that’s a nice loosener to get up and out of the start area.
 Very soon I realised there were some delicious bikes around … and this was definetly the case of “all the gear BUT all the idea too” which made me feel somewhat of an amateur on my mountain bike.
 However at the other extreme, albeit in a smaller minority, there were people on cheap, heavy old mountain bikes with fat tyres who looked wholly unprepared for what lay ahead.

-After a few miles in it became quite evident that the effort put into the event was quite remarkable with “every” crossing, junction, obstacle having been carefully cordoned off so the route was completely closed off.
+After a few miles in it became quite evident that the effort put into the event was quite remarkable.
+“Every” crossing, junction, obstacle had been carefully cordoned off so the route was completely closed.
 No mean feat I’m sure.

 Cycling down The Mall in just under 8 hours waving to the crowd felt fantastic.
 I just wish I could have done a stylish “Peter Sagan” wheelie right down the middle of the road! 🙂

 Top 12 RideLondon Tips?

 - Do all/some of the necessary training.

 - Make sure your saddle stuffer has all the necessary tools for any mechanicals.

 - Add a few energy bars/gels in there too.